ankitskr/Media-Retail-Analytics/README.md

-# Exploratory and Predictive Analysis in Media Retail
+# Draft: Exploratory and Predictive Analysis in Media Retail

 ## Project Overview
 This project involves a detailed analysis of digital media store database - The Chinook Database - containing information about employees, customers, purchases, and media tracks.
 The objective is to derive insights into customer behavior, optimize marketing strategies, and enhance decision-making processes through detailed data analysis, predictive modeling, and machine learning.